krishnakum88git/integ/src/pages/member-resources.md

 ##### Please contact member services for more information at 1-877-388-5195 or 711 for TTY callers.

-**Contact Hours:** Hours are 7 days a week from 8:00 am to 8:00 pm.
-Note: From April 1st to September 30, we may use alternate technologies on Weekends and Federal holidays.
+**Contact Hours:** Our hours are 8 am to 8 pm seven days a week from October 1 to March 31, and 8 am to 8 pm Monday through Friday from April 1 to September 30.

 ### Getting Care in a Medical Emergency
 A “medical emergency” is when you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.